 - It doesn’t sync to other Apple products anymore

-- Difficulty repairing a Macbook Air beyond the 5-year mark
+- Is it Difficult to repair a MacBook Air beyond the 5-year mark?

 How long will a well-cared for MacBook Air last?